Oue219/Oue219.github.io/index.md

 ## **Panorama 360**
 #### This is a 360-degree image of the outside of my apartment.
 This area allowed me to keep my sanity during quarantine, as I was able to walk around and get some sort of excercise.
 <iframe src="https://teliportme.com/embed/1779120?ar=-3&sfc=t&lp=lt&ls=d&lz=50&lo=1" frameBorder="0" scrolling="no" height="500" width="100%" allowFullScreen allow="vr,gyroscope,accelerometer,fullscreen"></iframe>
+### This is a 360-degree image of my kitchen.
+This is very important to me as while in quarantine, I learned how to cook for myself in fear of ordering takeout that might have been contaminated.
+I also learned that cooking and baking can be very therapeutic.
+<iframe src="https://teliportme.com/embed/1779136?ar=-3&sfc=t&lp=lt&ls=d&lz=50&lo=1" frameBorder="0" scrolling="no" height="500" width="100%" allowFullScreen allow="vr,gyroscope,accelerometer,fullscreen"></iframe>